HxP-SramBank

 BankBottomc

-As we climb there is the back of Ridings Carpets on the right and several rows of back to back terraces on the left.
+As we climb there is the back of Ridings Carpets on the right and several rows of back to back terraces used to appear on the left.

-First terraces are Rileys Buildings, Smithsons Row and Pineberry Hill.
+First rows of terraces included Rileys Buildings, Smithsons Row and Pineberry Hill.

 SouthowramBank-Colliery